 Note: Purchase Orders can also be created to Vendors for completed Assemblies.

-You can also configure nested assemblies, to plan multiple steps of production.
+You can also configure nested assemblies (An Assembly within an assembly), to plan multiple steps of production.
 For example:

 Before configuring Bundles: